 - Prerequisite: US History or US History AP

 In Government, the focus is on the principles and beliefs upon which the United States was founded and on the structure, functions, and powers of government at the national, state, and local levels.
 This course is the culmination of the civic and governmental content and concepts studied from kindergarten through required secondary courses.
 Students learn major political ideas and forms of government in history.
 A significant focus of the course is on the U.S. Constitution.
 Students analyze the impact of individuals, political parties, interest groups and the media on the American political system, evaluate the importance of voluntary individual participation in a democratic society, and analyze the rights guaranteed by the U.S. Constitution.
 Students will use critical thinking skills to create a product on a contemporary government issue.

 - (1 credit)

-Students build on K-8 and Algebra I foundations by using algebraic, graphical and geometric reasoning to recognize patterns and structure, to model information and to solve problems from various disciplines.
-Second semester will focus on preparing students for the exit-level TAKS test.
+This course must precede Algebra II for students graduating under the Recommended High School Program.
+Students build on K-8, Algebra I and Geometry foundations by using algebraic, graphical and geometric reasoning to recognize patterns and structure, to model information, and to solve problems from various disciplines.